ncbi/deeplensnet/README.md

 The performance characteristics of this product have not been evaluated by the Food and Drug Administration and is not intended for commercial use or purposes beyond research use only.

 ## Cite our work
-Keenan, T.D*., Chen, Q*., Agrón, E., Tham, Y.C., Goh, J.H.L., Lei, X., Ng, Y.P., Liu, Y., Xu, X., Cheng, C.Y. and Bikbov, M.M., 2022.
-[Deep Learning Automated Diagnosis and Quantitative Classification of Cataract Type and Severity](https://www.sciencedirect.com/science/article/pii/S0161642021009672).
+Keenan, T.D*., Chen, Q*., Agrón, E., Tham, Y.C., Goh, J.H.L., ...
+Lu, Z†., and Chew, E.Y† 2022.
+[DeepLensNet: Deep Learning Automated Diagnosis and Quantitative Classification of Cataract Type and Severity](https://www.sciencedirect.com/science/article/pii/S0161642021009672).
 Ophthalmology.